 We ask that you not panic at this news.
 Instead, please take a moment to evaluate your health condition.
 Remember, protocols are in place to assist you in doing this.
 Please visit the Virginia Department of Health website for these instructions: https://www.vdh.virginia.gov/coronavirus/local-exposure/

 For students who remain on campus, the Tazewell County Health Department representative said there is no need for self- or mandatory-quarantine.

-- Social distancing: Stay out of places with groups of people, avoid large events, and keep a distance of six-feet between you and anyone else when possible.
+- Social distancing: Stay out of places with groups of people, avoid large events, and keep a distance of six feet between you and anyone else when possible.
 Only go out for essential items.
-Please follow guidelines put in place by the Governor Northam and the Commonwealth of Virginia (or your state’s guidelines if you are outside of the Commonwealth).
-Continue to follow Centers for Disease Control (CDC) guidelines as well.
+Please follow guidelines put in place by Governor Northam and the Commonwealth of Virginia (or your state’s guidelines if you are outside of the Commonwealth).
+Continue to follow the Center for Disease Control (CDC) guidelines as well.